 Topics and Ana Analysis Gaps relevant Convention provision(s) Key indicators National framework Legal Framework Enforcement & Implementation Recommendations Illicit Enrichment - Article 20 UNCAC Article 8 AUCPCC (Related) Article 6(3): ECOWAS Protocol Criminalization of illicit enrichment. (locally or internationally committed) i.e. Increase in asset of a public official that cannot be reasonably explained in relation to his lawful income.
 S 7 of the Bank Employees Declaration of Assets Act CAP B1 LFN 2004 criminalizes illicit enrichment for bank officials, and allows the president to extend its application to other categories of persons, but no such extension has been done.
-By virtue of S 6 and 19(5) of the EFCC Act and S 20 of the Money Laundering prohibition Act .
-Evidence of wealth uncounted for by income is valid corroboration of the evidence of commission of a The enforcement and use of these provisions has improved in recent years.
-The President should exercise the power given him under the Bank Employees etc Declaration of Assets Act to extend application of the law to all areas of human endeavour in Nigeria A Proper system that allows victims or without fear of reprisals without fear of reprisals with help to improve reporting, investigation and enforcement.
+By virtue of S 6 and 19(5) of the EFCC Act and S 20 of the Money Laundering prohibition Act.
+Evidence of wealth uncounted for by income is valid corroboration of the evidence of commission of a related crime.
+The enforcement and use of these provisions has improved in recent years.
+The President should exercise the power given him under the Bank Employees etc Declaration of Assets Act to extend application of the law to all areas of human endeavour in Nigeria A Proper system that allows victims or withesses to report freely, without fear of reprisals will help to improve reporting, investigation and enforcement.

-Legal Framework Enforcement & Implementation S 35 of the Miscellaneous Offences (Public Order and Nuisance) Act CAP 184 LFN 2004 criminalizes illicit enrichment and makes it a punishable offence.
+Topics and Ana Analysis Gaps M Key indicators National framework Legal Framework Enforcement & Implementation Recommendations S 35 of the Miscellaneous Offences (Public Order and Nuisance) Act CAP 184 LFN 2004 criminalizes illicit enrichment and makes it a punishable offence.